emqx/emqx-docs/en_US/faq/faq.md

 If client devices connect to EMQX through TLS, more CPU resource is required for encryption and decryption.
 Our suggested solution is to add a load balancer in front of EMQX nodes, the TLS is offloaded at load balance node, connections between load balancer and backend EMQX nodes use plain TCP connections.

 You can use our online calculation tool [https://www.emqx.com/en/server-estimate](https://www.emqx.com/en/server-estimate) to estimate the resource consumption.

-## When I was executing stress test, the connection number and throughput are lower than expected.
-How can I tune the system to make full use of it?

-When executing a stress test, besides ensuring the necessary hardware resource, it is also necessary to tune the OS and the Erlang VM to make the maximum use of the resource.
-The most common tuning is to modify the global limitation of file handles, the user limitation of file handles, the TCP backlog and buffer, the limitation of process number of Erlang VM and so on.
-You will also need to tune the client machine to ensure it has the ability and resource to handle all the subs and pubs.

-Different use cases require different tuning.
-In the EMQX document there is a chapter about tuning the system for general purpose.
-[TODO](https://www.emqx.io)

 ## My connections number is small, do I still need to deploy multiple nodes in production?